hicommonwealth/edgeware-node/modules/edge-signaling/README.md

-# edge_governance
+# edge_signaling
 This module contains the logic that powers Edgeware's governance UI.
-It is presented as a broader governance module that forms something akin to a forum for governance proposals.
+It is presented as a broader governance module that forms something akin to a forum for signaling proposals.
 Users can submit proposals, vote on proposals, and track progress of proposals through Edgeware's governance process.

 ## Functionality